trentbrivers/Project-Development-3308/FINAL_REPORT.md

 implemented.
 Multiple player support was also planned as a stretch goal/feature but given the current state of the game that is several sprint iterations into the future.

 #### Known Bugs/Issues:
-There are a couple no known bugs with the base implementation of the game.
+There are a couple of known bugs with the base implementation of the game.
 The leaderboard button is a stub/placeholder planned for future work and does not take the user to leaderboard.
-Also after completing the game and being taken to the home screen, selecting start game takes the user back to the blank board of the just completed game.
+Also after completing the game and being taken to the home screen, selecting start game takes the user back to the blank board of the now completed game.
 This release is a minimum viable product and only takes the player through a single game recording their name and highscore in the database.